-Xerxes The Great: The Achaemenid King Who Began the Decline of an Empire
+Xerxes The Great: The Powerful Persian King Whose Death Destroyed an Empire

-Xerxes I (known also as Xerxes the Great) was the fourth ruler of the Achaemenid Empire.
 In modern popular culture, Xerxes is perhaps best known as the main antagonist in Frank Miller’s 300, a film based on the comic series of the same name.
-In these modern works, Xerxes, as ‘the other’, is portrayed, amongst other things, as effeminate, despotic and decadent.
+In these modern works, Xerxes, as ‘the other’, is portrayed, amongst other things, as effeminate, despotic, and decadent.
 In a way, these qualities serve to highlight the difference between Xerxes and his Greek adversaries, in particular the Spartan king who opposed him at Thermopylae, Leonidas.

 Such negative portrayals of Xerxes (and the Persians in general), however, are not limited to modern times, and were already in existence during the king’s lifetime.
-As may be expected, these depictions were often made by his Greek enemies.
-One of the most famous of these can be found in Aeschylus’ play, The Persians .
+As may be expected, these depictions were often made by his Greek enemies .

 - King Leonidas of Sparta and the Legendary Battle of the 300 at Thermopylae

 - Naqsh-e Rustam: Ancient Tombs of Powerful Persian Kings

 - Revealing the Real Prince of Persia and a King of Kings Who Inspired Modern Movies